RempelOliveira/Retrobat.DS4Windows/README.md

 Once time I thought...
 "Hmmm, what if I start all the Retrobat dependencies at the same time?", so I started to write a way to do that just by turning on my joysticks and starting Retrobat.

 Another cool thing about this package is that some games crash when starting via Retrobat, SSFIV is one of them.
-A Direct X error is thrown and I don't know why, but there is a setting in the Retrobat menu to hide the interface before game startup, but this setting is global and I don't need it for all games.
+A Direct X error is thrown and I don't know why, but there is a setting in the Retrobat menu to hide the interface before game startup, but this is a global setting (that I knew) and I don't need it for all games.
 With this package this is also possible.

 * I can't guarantee it will work in all cases, but I'll keep making improvements (when I have time for it).